DeweyReed/UltimateRingtonePicker/README.md

     .additional("Myself Music", uri)
     .additional("Another Music", uri)

-    // Music preview stream type
+    // Music preview stream type(AudioManager.STREAM_MUSIC is used by default) .streamType(AudioManager.STREAM_ALARM)
-    .streamType(AudioManager.STREAM_MUSIC)

-    // Show device ringtones sound
+    // Show different kinds of system ringtones.
+Calling order determines their display order.
     .ringtone()
-    // Show device notification sound
     .notification()
-    // Show device alarm sound
     .alarm()
     // Show music files from external storage.
-    // Remember to add READ_EXTERNAL_STORAGE permission to your `Manifest.xml`.
+Requires READ_EXTERNAL_STORAGE permission.
     .music()

     // Show a picker dialog
-    // Remember to implement MusicPickerListener for the calling activity or fragment .goWithDialog(supportFragmentManager)
+    .goWithDialog(supportFragmentManager)
-    // Or show a picker activity.
-Check below for more.
+    // Or show a picker activity
     //.goWithActivity(this, 0, MusicPickerActivity::class.java)
 ```

-Things to remember:

-- No permission is needed(`RingtoneManager` is used internally) unless you use `.music()` to select music files in the external storage.

-    If so, add `READ_EXTERNAL_STORAGE` permission to your app's `Manifest.xml` and the library will handle permission request properlly.
-- When use `.goWithDialog(supportFragmentManager)`, the calling class should implement `MusicPickerListener` to get pick result.
-- When use `.goWithActivity(this, 0, MusicPickerActivity::class.java)`(the thrid parameter is an Activity implementing `MusicPickerListener`), add `MusicPickerActivity`(already defined in the library) in your `Manifest.xml`.

-    Then in the activity's `onActivityResult`,

-    ```Kotlin
-    override fun onActivityResult(requestCode: Int, resultCode: Int, data: Intent?) {
-        if (resultCode == Activity.RESULT_OK) {
-            val title = data?.getStringExtra(UltimateMusicPicker.EXTRA_SELECTED_TITLE)
-            val uri = data?.getParcelableExtra<Uri>(UltimateMusicPicker.EXTRA_SELECTED_URI)
-            if (title != null && uri != null) {
-                onMusicPick(uri, title)
-            } else {
-                onPickCanceled()
-            }
-        } else super.onActivityResult(requestCode, resultCode, data)
-    }
-    ```
+**When you launch dialog picker in an fragment, remember to use `childFragmentManager` instead of `fragmentManager` to make sure the child can find his/her parents.**

 ## Advanced Usage